AvolitesLtd/TitanManual/docs/titan-basics/multi-user-operation.md

 or both.

 > All consoles to be linked must be running the same version of Titan for networking to work correctly.
 Consoles used for Backup cannot have fewer licensed lines than the main console.
+See

 For details of how to connect Titan consoles together on a network, see [Networking the Console](../networking.md).